-For those in the Northeast thinking that the weather always subsides by the time the storm reaches northern waters – think again.
+For those in the Northeast thinking that the weather always subsides by the time the storm reaches northern waters – the past few years have taught us otherwise.
 It is always a good idea to prepare ahead of time for any type of storm, especially hurricanes.

 - Talk to your family, housemates, or apartment residents about an evacuation route that everyone should have memorized in case of emergency.
 Don’t just talk about the route, execute it once or twice to get familiar with it.

 - For each family or group, always be sure to have a disaster kit handy.
 This should include: Flashlight, extra batteries, first aid, cash, and a map of evacuation routes.

 - Be sure to have your cell phone on you at all times, as many cities along the East coast will have text or email alerts.

 Preparing to Wait It Out

 Many times, especially for East coast residents, it will not be required for residents to evacuate an area.
 If you choose to stay in your home or your local government decides it is not necessary to leave, it’s important to prepare your home for the approaching storm.

 - Hurricane-force winds will often cause trees, branches, and power-lines to fall.
 Assess the area surrounding your house, and talk with neighbors about trees or large branches that overhang into your yard that you may be worried about.
 Take appropriate actions to trim these.